 I am an Assistant Professor in the Department of Computer and Information Science and Engineering at the University of Florida.
 My research interests include algebraic and combinatorial methods in computer science and scientific computing.
 Current projects include the development of the AlgebraicJulia software ecosystem.
 My faculty page

 I earned a Ph.D in Computational Science and Engineering at Georgia Tech.
 My research focuses on numerical, statistical, and streaming algorithms for data analysis.
 The applications include complex networks, online media, and observational medical data.
 My Dissertation Defense was on March 28th 2016.

-I am a core maintainer of the Julia Package LightGraphs.
+I have been heavily involved in the developement of the Julia Package LightGraphs.

 Georgia Tech Research Institute (GTRI) (Atlanta, GA)

 Research Engineer II, May 2016 - Dec 2020